pyquil.quil module

 self for method chaining

-property instructions: List[AbstractInstruction]
+property instructions: list[AbstractInstruction]

 Fill in any placeholders and return a list of quil AbstractInstructions.